 \subsection{Varieties with Complete Decomposition of the Diagonal}

-In this subsection, we study smooth proper $k$-varieties that have a \emph{complete decomposition of the diagonal}. \begin{define} We say that a smooth proper $k$-variety $X$ has a complete decomposition of the diagonal if the the class of the diagonal $[\Delta_X]\in \CH^d(X\times X)$ decomposes as
+In this subsection, we study smooth projective $k$-varieties that have a \emph{complete decomposition of the diagonal}. \begin{define} We say that a smooth projective $k$-variety $X$ has a complete decomposition of the diagonal if the class of the diagonal $[\Delta_X]\in \CH^d(X\times X)$ can decompose as